 In some very severe cases of tinnitus, an Otologist (ear surgeon) can inject specific medication directly into the inner ear to administer medication locally into cochlear structures.
 However, since some cases of tinnitus originate from the brain, this type of treatment is reserved for a select few where the cause of tinnitus is strongly related to the inner ear.

-The second treatment option is facilitated by use of a device meant to interrupt your awareness of the tinnitus.
+Tinnitus Masking – the third treatment option is facilitated by use of a device meant to interrupt your awareness of the tinnitus.
 By exposing your ears to specific sounds and music that is attuned to your particular tinnitus frequencies, your awareness of and reaction to the tinnitus is lessened over a period of months.
 This therapy has shown to be effective in 70-85% of cases.

-There is no Magic Treatment.
+There is no magic treatment.
 Achieving relief from ringing in the ears is a process that often involves a combination of strategies to find the right solution for you.